M5ez/M5ez/README.md

 `void ez.canvas.scroll(bool s)`

 M5ez stores what has been printed to the screen, so the contents of the screen can scroll.
-Note that when the canvas starts scrolling, only the contents places there with the print functions from above will scroll, everything else will be wiped.
+Note that when the canvas starts scrolling, only the contents placed there with the print functions from above will scroll, everything else will be wiped.
 So if, for example, you have drawn something with `m5.lcs.fillRect`, it will be gone once you print beyond the last line.

-You can turn this off with `ez.canvas.scroll(false)`, and you can ask what the present scroll status is with `ez.canvas.scroll()`.
+You can turn scrolling off with `ez.canvas.scroll(false)`, and you can ask what the present scroll status is with `ez.canvas.scroll()`.

 `bool ez.canvas.wrap()`